 A WARM WELCOME

-Welcome to the new home of the Association of Palliative Care Social Workers – representing Social Workers from across 4 Nations and Internationally.
+Welcome to the home of the Association of Palliative Care Social Workers – representing Social Workers from across 4 Nations and Internationally.

 Through the work of the Association and its members, the role of palliative care social work will be highly valued by people with life limiting illnesses

 To raise the profile of palliative care social work; to support and advise all palliative care social workers wherever they work; to inspire excellence by sharing best practice.

 The Association of Palliative Care Social Workers, originally the Association of Hospice Social Workers, was proposed by a small group of practitioners in 1986 and established in 1987.

 Approved and adopted 11 September 2014, updated February 2020

 Read all the articles and press releases for up to date news